msemenistyi/capo/README.md

 Another great usage example is trying to understand someone's event-driven code.
 These are hard times for every dev, because initially you don't have any understanding on how this works, but one of the first things you may do is run capo.

+Html report contains `Strange events` section which contains events with 0 subs or 0 pubs.
+This may help to fix or clean up your code.

 ##Usage